rougebros/dorr/README.md

 ## **What is DORR? – A Quick Overview**

 *"Is Dorr just another e-commerce platform?"*
-*"Another rating system?"*
-*"Another social media tool?"*
 *"A job marketplace?
 A map?"*
+*"Another rating system?"*
 *"Another task management tool?"*
+*"Is it a social media tool?"*
-*"An AI-powered assistant?"*
+*"Just an AI-powered assistant?"*

 **Dorr is none of these alone, but all of them together in a structured way.**

 📦 **If you think it’s just e-commerce…**
-Dorr **flips the supply-demand model**—needs and pains define what should be supplied or manufactured.
+Dorr **flips the supply-demand model**: Instead of suppliers pushing products, needs and pains define what must be created, supplied, or solved.

 📦 **If you think it’s just a job marketplace…**
 Dorr structures **service-based interactions** just as easily as selling goods—whether it’s **requesting a doctor, a driver, food, a hotel, a cleaner, a plumber, or even community aid.**